Subject Leader - Modern Foreign Languages

 Students will study the past, present, future and conditional tenses.
 Lessons will use a variety of strategies from games and speaking practice to translation and dictation.
 We will also be building core skills and developing strategies to enable a successful progression to GSCE and onwards to A Level if required.

 Key Stage 4

-Our Edexcel GCSE course offers a valuable opportunity to not only hone linguistic skills but also the extension of both cultural and language knowledge in order to become a confident communicator in a foreign language.
+Our AQA GCSE course offers a valuable opportunity to not only hone linguistic skills but also the extension of both cultural and language knowledge in order to become a confident communicator in a foreign language.
 The course will develop skills started in KS3 and encourage students to think about the further concepts of language learning whilst perfecting speaking, listening, reading and writing skills.

 Topics covered include:

 - The local area and the positives and negatives of your home town

 - School and future study and employment opportunities